isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Code written to be warning-free using such a language profile is considered to conform to the profile.
 Conforming code is considered to be safe by construction with regard to the safety properties targeted by that profile.
-Conforming code will not be the root cause of errors for that property, although such errors may be introduced into a program by other code, libraries or the external environment.
+Conforming code will not be the root cause of errors for that property, although such errors might be introduced into a program by other code, libraries or the external environment.
-A profile may also introduce additional library types to ease conformance and encourage correct code.
+A profile might also introduce additional library types to ease conformance and encourage correct code.

 Profiles summary: